HelgeSverre/tailwind-size-migrator/README.md

 ## What it does

 This tool scans your project files, finding instances where you've used `h-{n}` and `w-{n}` together with the same value (where n is 1-12) and replaces them with the equivalent `size-{n}` utility class.
+Yes, this is literally all it does.

 For example: